green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 ## Cronjob

+**ℹ️ If you just want to run the Green Metrics Tool manually the cronjob is not needed. \
+ℹ️ It is only to have it pick up jobs entered through the web interface when it is running autonomous on a testing server.**

 The Green Metrics Tool comes with an implemented queuing and locking mechanism.

 You can install a cronjob on your system to periodically call: